 2 x Base Layers – Base layers are the ideal starting point for your upper body on the WHW.
 They will keep your temperature just right, stop you from smelling, and can be layered up on easily.
 We’d recommend going for these merino wool moisture wicking ones.
 If it’s looking like it will be particularly cold on your hike you may want to switch a couple more base layers into your West Highland Way packing list in place of a couple of tshirts.

 4 x Tshirts – Three sports tshirts for hiking in, plus a regular one that you can wear at night for chilling out in.
 A quick drying fabric is ideal for your tshirts for when they get wet.
-These Under Armour tshirts wick sweat, are anti-odour, and dry fast.
+Something like these which wick sweat, are anti-odour, and dry fast will do the trick.

 1 x Fleece – If it starts to get cold you’ll want to sling on something warm and comfortable, a fleece is perfect.
 This one from Columbia is a great choice.

 1 x Waterproof Jacket – The last thing you want is to get soaked to the bone if the heavens open.
-A good waterproof jacket is an essential inclusion on your West Highland Way packing list.
+A good waterproof jacket like this Berghaus one is an essential inclusion on your West Highland Way packing list.

 4 x Wicking Underwear – Sports underwear is great, it keeps your nether regions sweat free and mighty fresh – nough said.